tintin10q/computational-linguistics-summary/Classification/Native baiyes/Naïve Bayes Classifier.md

 # Naïve Bayes Classifier
 Using Bayesian statistics to decide on a class.
 Given this what would the class be if we consider the chance for all classes.
 You take the percentage for that has the highest class.
 There are also 2 assumptions you have to make.

 This is the simplest linear generative probabilistic [classifier](../Classification.md).
-Given a document d, it returns a probability of certainly so that is nice.
+Given a document d, it returns a probability of certainly, so that is nice.

 Given a document d, it returns the class c with the highest posterior probability given the document.
 Because the probability of a document is constant we can simply the Bayes rule to $$c = \text{argmax}_{c \in C}~p(c|d)$$
-For text the assumptions are bag of words and naïve Bayes.
+For text, the assumptions are bag of words and naïve Bayes.

 ## Bag of words

-Bag of words assumption says that you deal with a bag of words instead of a text.
+The bag of words assumption says that you deal with a bag of words instead of a text.
 A bag is a set where items can occur multiple times.
 A multi set.

 ![Pasted image 20220215090517](../../images/Pasted%20image%2020220215090517.webp)

 ## Naïve Bayes assumption
 Here you assume that the tokens in the bag are all independent based on the class.
 So a class doesn't cause that words are in it.
-At least that is what we assume.
-Because this allows us to just multiply probabilities.
+At least that is what we assume because this allows us to just multiply probabilities.

 The second is commonly called the naïve Bayes assumption: this is the conditional independence assumption that the probabilities P( fi |c)

 ![Pasted image 20220215090607](../../images/Pasted%20image%2020220215090607.webp)

-If you don't assume this you  can't multiply them because you also need to multiply the probability of them both occurring at the same time.
+If you don't assume this, you can't multiply them because you also need to multiply the probability of them both occurring at the same time.

 ## Prior
-Prior is what you thought beforehand of how likely the output class will be.
+The Prior is what you thought beforehand of how likely the output class will be.
 It is like bias.
 It is like the naïve classifier if you could not consider any data.
 So you would just simply say OK the language is Chinese because that is the most spoken.

 The prior probabilities for each class are approximated as $p(c) = \frac{N_{\text{classes}}}{N_{\text{documents}}}$